ethereum-optimism/specs/specs/governance/gov-token.md

 as inherited from `ERC20Votes`.
 These functions are modified to forward the calls to the `Alligator` contract which implements the required logic.

-Advanced delegation features, such as partial delegation and subdelegations, are handled by the `Alligator` contract.
+Partial delegation and subdelegations are handled by the `Alligator` contract.
 Partial delegation allows delegators to distribute their voting power among multiple delegatees in a fractional manner, while subdelegations enable delegatees to further delegate their received voting power to other delegatees based on predefined rules and constraints.